-Bellevue College students have busy lives, and it’s likely that at least one will protest to being asked to do service-learning.
-While there is no single solution to getting universal student buy-in, there are some things that instructors should consider as they develop and implement their courses.
+Bellevue College students have busy lives, and it’s likely that at least one will protest to being asked to do any form of learning out in the community.
+While there is no single solution to getting universal student buy-in, there are some practices that help.
 When in doubt, reach out to RISE for support.

-- The place to start to “sell” service-learning is in the syllabus; not only should service-learning be integrated throughout (including in grading), but the rationale for utilizing service-learning should also be clearly presented.
+- Start “selling” service-learning in the syllabus; not only should service-learning be integrated throughout the document (including in grading), but the rationale for utilizing service-learning should also be clearly presented.

-- Sincerely and passionately explaining why the instructor chose service-learning, on the first day of class, can help build support among students.
+- On the first day of class, sincerely and passionately explaining why you, the instructor, chose service-learning can help build support among students.

 - RISE can provide a comprehensive orientation tailored meet the needs of different classes.

 - Students should know that content was removed from the class to make space for service-learning.